alexsli0922/Kozak_project/kozak_seq.md

     output.write("\n")
 print "done"
 ```
-Get the difference between ref and mut for each genes
+Get the difference between ref and mut for each genes:
 ```python
 ## start codon to TIS
 ## move strand info to the last column